 Use Microsoft’s Game Bar

-Sure, this tool targets gamers, but you can actually use Game Bar to capture anything on your screen.
+Sure, this tool targets gamers, but you can actually use Game Bar to take a screenshot of anything on your Windows 10 screen.

 1. Click Start followed by the “gear” icon listed on the Start Menu.
 This opens the Settings app.